bunnybiubiu/RAG_diversity/README.md

 "top-p.ipynb" contains code for top-p retrieval, temperature, and noise.

 As for the definition of top-p retrieval, please ask ChatGPT for detailed explanation.

-## More Future works

-All of the above only study the effect of changing a single factor on performance of RAG.
-In future works, the interaction of different factors could be studied.
-For example, at different temperatures, at different similarity thresholds, at different m or p, at different k, how will the overall performance of RAG change?

 ## Datasets